resonantdsp/SwankyAmp/README.md

 * Run `python buildamp.py`

 However this might not work for versions of FAUST other than `2.14.4` in which case you will need to dig around `dsp/builddsp.py` and fix any issues arising from that script.

+## Change log

+Version 0.1.0:

+* Built a proper UI
+* Improved the parameter ranges, especially the drive
+* Simplified the drive tone control
+* Reduced the mids control slightly

+Version 0.0.6:

+* Rework the power amp again, capture slow dynamics
+* In particular capturing bias drift contributing to distorted compression
+* Improvements transfered over also to the pre amp section
+* Some of the dsp code was streamlined to be more efficient

+Version 0.0.5:

+* Reworked tone stack to behave more like a normal amp
+* Don't normalize tone stack levels (pushing up levels will increase distortion)

+Version 0.0.4:

+* Stability fixes
+* Minor tweaks to power amp model
+* Improvement to the pre amp model

+Version 0.0.3:

+* Added a parameter smooth cross over distortion
+* Adjusted drive range for less spinal tap level 11
+* Fixed issue with gain stage parameter not working as intended

+Version 0.0.2:

+* The power amplifier model is re-written and is a better representation of the simulation.
+* The perceived volume of the plugin is more invariant to changes in the drive parameters.
+* All model fits have been improved, default parameters should better ressemble the simulated circuits.
+* Parameter ranges have been refined to give better control over the distortion sound.
+* The cabinet mix has been made into a toggle for clarity.